hamidgholami/flask-cd/README.md

-# Simple WEB APP by Flask and SQLite and Deploy on Kubernetes
+# Simple WEB APP by Flask and Deploy on Kubernetes

-A load-balanced (public) REST API serving some json from an existing (loaded) database
+This is a web application project which is written by `Flask`.
+Also there are some practices regarding creating infrastructure as code (Terraform, Ansible, Vagrant) and installing kubernetes cluster and preparing CI/CD pipline for deploying the application on k8s cluster.

 ### Create Container
 Create a container from the image.